-Location: Bamburgh Castle, Dunstanburgh Castle, Holy Island & Lindisfarne, Craster, Cullernose Point, Alnwick Castle, Howick & Amble Pier
+Location: Bamburgh Castle, Dunstanburgh Castle, Holy Island, Beadnell, Alnmouth, Cullernose Point, Alnwick Castle & Amble Pier

 Max Attendees: 3

-The stunning Northumberland Coast is my favourite location for landscape photography and so I’m really excited to be putting on this new workshop.
+The stunning Northumberland Coast is my favourite location for landscape photography and so I’m really excited to be putting on these new workshops in 2018.
 With its amazing castles, rugged dramatic geology and golden beaches it certainly provides one of the most photogenic stretches of coastline in the UK.

-Our itinerary is likely to include most of the following: Bamburgh Castle, Dunstanburgh Castle from the North and the South, Holy Island & Lindisfarne, Craster, Cullernose Point, Howick, Amble Pier and Alnwick Castle.
+Our itinerary is likely to include most of the following: Bamburgh Castle, Dunstanburgh Castle from the North and the South, Holy Island/Lindisfarne, Cullernose Point, Amble Pier, Alnwick Castle, Beadnell & Alnmouth.
 We are at the mercy of the weather for beautiful conditions and colourful skies but over the 3 days we'll enjoy 2 sunrises and 3 sunsets and so we'll have the chance of some lovely light at fantastic locations.

 We will meet in Bamburgh early afternoon on day 1 and we'll finish after sunset on day 3.
 Because of the long journey there is the option to book an extra night B&B on either end of the workshop at an extra £55 per night.